Vikran Engineering Limited Completes ₹50 Crore Non-Convertible Debenture Allotment

 |---|---|---|---|---|---|

-How will Vikran Engineering utilize the ₹50 crore proceeds from the NCD issuance to drive future growth and expansion plans?
+How will Vikran Engineering utilize the ₹50 crore proceeds from the NCD issuance to drive its growth strategy and operational expansion?

 Could this successful private placement signal Vikran Engineering's preparation for larger public debt or equity fundraising in the near future?